dani8439/well-grounded-rubyist/sample_code/chapter_five/notes_3.md

 `$ ruby -e 'p Kernel.private_instance_methods.sort'`

 The `private_instance_methods` method gives you an array of all the relevant methods, and `sort` sorts the array of method names for easier reading.
 As you can see, these methods, although often useful in imperative, script-style programming, aren't restricted in their usefulness to that style; they include commands like `require`, `load`, `raise` (raise an exception), and others, that are among the most common tecnhiques in all Ruby programs, whatever style of program design they exhibit.

+## *Summary* ##
+This chapter covered

+• The rotating role of self (the current or default object)

+• Self as the receiver for method calls with no explicit receiver

+• Self as the owner of instance variables

+• Implications of the "classes are objects too" rule

+• Variable scope and visibility for local, global, and class variables

+• The rules for looking up and referencing constants

+• Ruby's method-access levels (public, private, protected)

+• Writing and working with top-level method definitions

+The techniques in this chapter are of great importance to Ruby.
+Concepts like the difference between instance variables in a class definition and instance variables in an instance-method definition are crucial.
+It's easy to look at a Ruby program and get a general sense of what's going on.
+But to understand a program in depth-and to write well-organized, robust programs-you need to know how to detect where the various local scopes begin and end; how constances, instance variables, and other identifiers are resolved; and how to evaluate the impact of the ever-shifting role of self.

+This chapter has shown you how to get your bearings in a Ruby program.
+It's also shown you some techniques you can use more accurately and effectively in your code by virtue of having your bearings.
+But there's more to explore, relating to what you can do in the landscape of a program, beyond understanding it.
+The next chapter, on the subject of control flow, will address some of these techniques.